nion-software/nionswift/docs/graphics.rst

 Point Graphic
 -------------
-The point graphic highlights the point at the center of four anchor points.
+The point graphic highlights a point in the center of four anchor points.

 .. image:: graphics/point_graphic.png
     :width: 397